Active Directory Help Desk Management

 Active Directory help desk tasks are often repetitive and tedious.
 Automating such repetitive operations can streamline Active Directory management and standardize typical procedures performed in your organization.
 Automated procedures not just save time and organization costs, they ensure that all necessary operations are done (for example, new users have necessary privileges and added to corresponding groups) and information is consistent and free of errors and misprints.

 Due to Active Directory automation, help desk operators don't have to perform complex tasks and you don't have to train them for that.
 They just need to perform a simple operation that triggers an automated procedure.
 For example, when new users are created in Active Directory a number of tasks have to be executed for those users.
-They need a home directory, membership in specific AD groups, an Exchange mailbox, etc. Softerra Adaxes provides facilities to automate all these tasks, so that help desk operators only had to create a user and the rest is performed automatically.
+They need a home directory, membership in specific AD groups, an Exchange mailbox, etc. Softerra Adaxes provides facilities to automate all these tasks, so that help desk operators only have to create a user and the rest is performed automatically.

 Effective and relevant Active Directory help desk management can accelerate the